lhami/sensometrics-r-tutorial-2024/README.md

         1.  `.R` Script
         2. Data
         3. An `.Rproj` file that will help setup default options in RStudio
-        4. (If you want to duplicate the exact files in this tutorial, you can also **clone** the github repo here, but this is more advanced than we will cover in this tutorial.)
+    2. We may cut some small sections for time between now and August 20.
+If you want to make sure you have the exact code file we'll be using, you can check back on August 18.
 4. Test that your install of R/Rstudio is working by installing a "package" (code that extends R's functionality).
 We recommend that you install the `tidyverse` package, which will be used in this tutorial.
 To do so:
     1. Open RStudio (if you've already closed it).
     2. In the **Console** section of RStudio, type (or copy and paste) the following line of code: `install.packages("tidyverse")`.